 Sponsor and status

-This bill was introduced on May 15, 1980, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 15, 1980, in a previous session of Congress, but it did not receive a vote.

 Representative for New York's 32nd congressional district